vxraj17/Finance-Manager/User_Manual.md

 # 3️⃣ User Registration & Login
--On startup, choose Register to create a new account.
+-On startup, choose Register to create a new account.<br>
--Provide a username and password (stored securely with hashing).
+-Provide a username and password (stored securely with hashing).<br>
--Next time, choose Login with the same credentials.
+-Next time, choose Login with the same credentials.<br>

-📷 Example:
+📷 Example:<br>
-✅ Registration successful!
+✅ Registration successful!<br>